nuclearroot/nuclearroot.github.io/oscp-experience.md

 ## What did I use to study?

-I will go into some more detail about these resources after, but I used Virtual Hacking Labs, Hack the Box, TryHackMe, Wizard Labs, Ippsec Videos, Tib3rius' privelege escalation courses.
+I will go into some more detail about these resources after, but I used Virtual Hacking Labs, Hack the Box, TryHackMe, Wizard Labs, PWK, Ippsec Videos and Tib3rius' privelege escalation courses.

 ### Virtual Hacking Labs

-<li><a href="https://www.virtualhackinglabs.com/">Link: Virtual Hacking Labs</a></li>

-Virtual Hacking Labs was my first
+<a href="https://www.virtualhackinglabs.com/">Virtual Hacking Labs</a>

+Virtual Hacking Labs was my intial exposure into the world of hacking.
+I bought the 3 month package, which comes with the 3 months in the labs and a courseware PDF.
+The courseware was very easy for me to follow and understand, it really holds your hand to make sure you understand what it is trying to teach.
+The machines in the labs have 3 ranks, Beginner, Advanced and Advanced+, so you can start easy and work your way up.
+There are slight nudges for the machines in the control panel, except for the Advanced+ where you are left on your own to try figure them out.
+I think the privilege escalation part of the course and labs could use some more variety, however I still think this is a great resource and part of the reason I passed.

+### Hack The Box

+<a href="https://www.hackthebox.eu/">Hack The Box</a>